weihaolun/election-analysis/written_report.md

      state_results
      ```

-  - With above modification, printed result will be listed as -state- instead of counties.
+  - With above modification, printed result will be listed as **state** instead of **county**.
 As mentioned above, this modification would also apply to "city", "district", "area" etc.

 ### Example 3
-If the election needs an extra filter, for example, keep counties and add cities, we can add a code section in the script just like what we did for counties.
+If the election contains an extra filter, for example, keep counties and add cities, we can add a code section in the script just like what we did for counties.
 This way, we can get results for both counties and cities.

 - Create a city list, city votes dictionary, and create variables to track winning cities if necessary.
      ```